 Who are Ladies Back On Your Bike?

-LBOYB are a group of ladies who have cycling, fun and camaraderie in common.
-They are in this group, because they are:
+LBOYB is a group of ladies who have cycling, fun, and camaraderie in common.
+They are in this group because they are:

 - very keen to cycle with others of the same standard

 - In a fun, social and recreational way